mhalbert/COVID19_SR_BinaryClassification/README.md

 This approach offers advantages such as enabling us to allocate more time and computational resources towards image super-resolution and processing low-dimensional data.

+## How to begin:

+In /two_phase you will find two jupyter notebooks, used for easy training of each phase of the binary classification process.
+Run each script and train to output your models.
+These models will need to be accessed in lines 189 and 191 of main.py.

+Pretrained models for FAWDN SR are found in /models and implemented in our scripts already.

 ## Testing

 ### Method 1 (Recommended):